Why do people usually seek therapy?

 Candidates for the pre-doctoral internships must be fully enrolled in a doctoral program and have some supervised clinical experience.
 Ph.D. and Psy-D students with advanced doctoral training are preferred.
 CSUDH is rich in cultural diversity and non traditional returning adult students.
 Interns need to have experience with and interest in working with culturally diverse populations.

-While there is no stipend, students are afforded a number of perks to enhance their academic and professional experience.
+This is a part-time paid internship with full benefits.
 Students are provided a private office with late model computers, printers, Internet, and e-mail services.
 They are also afforded access to the CSUDH Library, sponsored attendance at professional conferences, parking privileges, vacations and holidays.
-The internship typically begins mid-September and runs through mid-June.
+The internship typically begins late-August and runs through mid-June.